mapping/codebox-client/README.md

-CodeNow: Getting Started
+Codebox: Getting Started
 ============

-Below you'll find tutorials that will teach you how to use CodeNow, and reference documentation for all the moving parts.
+Below you'll find tutorials that will teach you how to use Codebox, and reference documentation for all the moving parts.

-Sign up and create an account on CodeNow at http://codenow.io.
-There are different ways for creating boxes using CodeNow:
+Sign up and create an account on Codebox at https://www.codebox.io.
+There are different ways for creating boxes using Codebox:

-* Using your dashboard at http://codenow.io
+* Using your dashboard at https://www.codebox.io
 * Using the command line tool
 * Using the REST API
 * Using some librairies for Javascript, Python or Ruby